danielres/myTribe/README.md

 - First, the frontend is compiled to static assets.
 - The express server still handles the api calls, but now serves the frontend as simple static files.

+## Setting up the Docker host:

+For this project, the Docker host is a simple Digital Ocean 5$/month droplet.
+This is the cheapest option available and comes with limitations that require some little tweaks.
+The problem is that the droplet doesn't have enough RAM to be able to complete the `npm install` (or `yarn install`) command.
+Luckily, we have enough hard disk space to set up a swapfile, which solves our probem.

+### Setting up the swapfile (tested on Ubuntu):

+Access the host's terminal through ssh, then run the following command on the host:

+`fallocate -l 1G /swapfile && chmod 600 /swapfile && mkswap /swapfile && sudo swapon /swapfile && swapon --show`